antespbau/Portfolio-of-personal-data-analysis-projects/Denmark Energy Price Forecasting/readme.md

 - Cross-border electricity **flows**
 - Neighbouring markets: **Germany, Sweden, Norway and Netherlands**

 These variables attempt to represent **physical grid conditions and international electricity trading dynamics**.
-Electricity prices are not determined only by domestic supply and demand, but also by the broader interconnected power system.
-Load captures the direct pressure of consumption on the market, while cross-border flows reflect the role of imports, exports and transmission availability.
-Including neighbouring markets aims to account for the fact that Danish price zones are influenced by surrounding systems through interconnection and regional price coupling.
-In theory, these variables should improve the economic realism of the model by incorporating more of the structural mechanisms behind price formation.
+They are economically relevant because Danish prices are shaped not only by domestic conditions, but also by regional interconnection and power exchange with neighbouring markets.
+In theory, this should make the model more realistic by reflecting broader structural influences on price formation.

 ---